cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ## class PrehookSession

 Abstract class containing trial configuration data to define the specifics of a trial.
-An instance of this class is passed as argument to the prehook callback function registered with `cogment.Context.register_pre_trial_hook`.
+An instance of this class is passed as argument to the pre-trial hook callback function registered with `cogment.Context.register_pre_trial_hook`.
+The first pre-trial hook to be called will receive the default parameters set in the Orchestrator, the following hooks will receive the parameters set by the preceding hooks.
-If a "config" was not set, it will be `None` (i.e it will not be an empty/default "config").

 `trial_config`: _protobuf class instance_ - Configuration for the new trial.
 The type is specified in the file `cogment.yaml` under the section `trial:config_type`.
 The first pre-trial hook receives the config that came from the `Controller.start_trial()` function.
+If `None`, no config will be sent to the next pre-trial hook.

 `trial_max_steps`: _int_ - The maximum number of time steps (ticks) that the trial will run before terminating.
+If 0 (or `None`), the trial will not be auto terminated (the environment and a Controller can still terminate the trial).

 `trial_max_inactivity`: _int_ - The number of seconds of inactivity after which a trial will be terminated.
-If 0, the trial will not be terminated because of inactivity.
+If 0 (or `None`), the trial will not be terminated because of inactivity.

 `datalog_endpoint`: _str_ - The URL to connect to the data logger.
 The protocol must be "grpc".
-E.g. "grpc://mydb:9000"
+E.g. "grpc://mydb:9000".
+If `None`, no datalog service will be connected.

 `datalog_exclude`: _list[str]_ - List of fields to exclude from the data to send for logging.

 `environment_config`: _protobuf class instance_ - Configuration for the environment in the new trial.
 This configuration will be sent to the environment on start.
 The type is specified in the file `cogment.yaml` under the section `environment:config_type`.
+If `None`, no config will be sent to the environment.

 `environment_endpoint`: _str_ - The URL to connect to the environment.
 The protocol must be "grpc".
 E.g. "grpc://myenv:9000"